-The router may remember old, deconfigured AppleTalk networks as directly connected for reconfigured AppleTalk interfaces in rare circumstances if all of the following are true:

-1) The router has an existing cable-range or address associated with it.
-2) The router is reconfigured with a new cable-range or address while it is not administratively shut down.
+- The router may remember old, deconfigured AppleTalk networks as directly connected for reconfigured AppleTalk interfaces in rare circumstances if all of the following are true: 1) The router has an existing cable-range or address associated with it., and 2) The router is reconfigured with a new cable-range or address while it is not administratively shut down.
 This problem does not exist in releases 9.1 and above of the router software.
 The workaround in release 9.0 is to ensure that one of the above two conditions are not met by either administratively shutting the interface down with the shutdown command, or removing the existing AppleTalk address with either the no appletalk address or no appletalk cable-range command.
-[CSCdi09635] Under certain conditions, the configuration interface subcommand multiring all or multiring appletalk will prevent the router from being able to acquire an AppleTalk node address, thereby preventing the interface from becoming active as a routing node.
+[CSCdi09635] - Under certain conditions, the configuration interface subcommand multiring all or multiring appletalk will prevent the router from being able to acquire an AppleTalk node address, thereby preventing the interface from becoming active as a routing node.
 You can detect this condition using the command debug apple-arp, which shows the router attempting to probe for an address indefinitely, incrementing the requested node address at each cycle.
 To circumvent this condition, remove the multiring command from the afflicted interface.
-(Multiring is neccessary only if AppleTalk traffic will be source-routed from the adjacent Token Ring network to remote Token Ring networks.)
-If multiring is neccessary, a temporary workaround is to disable multiring only during the AppleTalk ARP process.
+(Multiring is necessary only if AppleTalk traffic will be source-routed from the adjacent Token Ring network to remote Token Ring networks.)
+If multiring is necessary, a temporary workaround is to disable multiring only during the AppleTalk ARP process.
 Once the interface has become operational for AppleTalk, multiring can again be applied to the interface.
 However, if the interface should restart for any reason, AppleTalk will again be disabled, so this should be considered an emergency workaround only.
-[CSCdi09753]

-This does not affect the user .
-Software clean up.
-[CSCdi09787]

-AppleTalk Packets cannot be fast switched between MEC Ethernet controllers and HSSI serial controllers when the Ethernet interface is running Phase I AppleTalk, and the HSSI interface is running Phase II AppleTalk.
-[CSCdi09818]
+[CSCdi09753] - AppleTalk Packets cannot be fast switched between MEC Ethernet controllers and HSSI serial controllers when the Ethernet interface is running Phase I AppleTalk, and the HSSI interface is running Phase II AppleTalk.
+[CSCdi09818] - A pending ZIP garbage collection request may not be fulfilled as expected.
+This can occur whenever a route and its associated zone is deleted.
+There is no user visible impact.
+[CSCdi10254] - All inactive zones may not be freed during ZIP garbage collection; show appletalk zone will display zones without any networks.
+This can occur when a large number of routes and their associated zones are deleted.
+There is no router impact.
+[CSCdi10279] - The no appletalk cable-range and no appletalk address commands do not properly release assigned zone(s).
+As a result, the zone(s) may not be properly cleared during ZIP garbage collection and may show up as orphaned zones in show appletalk zone.
+There is no significant router impact.
+To ensure proper cleanup of zones, the user should issue a no appletalk zone command before issuing either of the two previous commands.
+[CSCdi10297] - Partially qualified AppleTalk addresses of the form, 0.X, are unexpectedly inserted into the AARP cache on all nonextended interfaces.
+Since the entries are not valid, they will shortly age out.
+No user intervention is required.
+[CSCdi10426] - AARP response debugging messages print bogus return addresses when debug apple-arp is enabled.
+[CSCdi10439]